jleung7158/WageGauge/journals/james.md

 We planned out how to start the topics endpoint, as well as how to implement our auth in the back/front-end.

 For aha! moments, while I was trying out state control with redux things kind of just clicked, and I realized how the global state was handled.
 Made code a LOT cleaner IMO.

+5/24/23
+Today we finished up setting up front-end auth, still need to test and connect with back-end auth.

+5/25/23
+We ran into issues with Andrew's docker + code, so had to revert changes.
+Most of the day was on that.

+5/26/23
+Today was pretty chill, I basically did stylistic changes and cleaned up some code of mine.
+Long weekend ahead + wedding = a little less work done.

+5/29/23
+Today I set up the comment's database and queries+routers.
+I also wrote out the framework for the forum page.

+Not much aha! moments, basically just the same type of work previously done.

+5/30/23
+Today I set up the framework for the topic page.
+It's capable of displaying the specific topic clicked on from the forum page, as well as that topic's comments.

+Replies (DB and endpoints) will be handled by Mo, so I will be waiting on that.

+My big aha! moment was learning and properly using the useParams hook, that was cool.